shootTheLuck/ViewControls/README.md

 # View-Controls

-Alternative camera controls for THREE.js based on the "Object View" controls found in at least one popular online MMO.
+Camera controls for THREE.js based on the view controls of a popular online MMO.

 ## How do I use it?
 ```javascript